About Woodcraft Flooring

 Mursel’s family business was a part of the traditional wood-working industry in Kosovo at a time before modern construction processes were used.
 The business adopted new technology as it came along in order to work wood faster and more efficiently, but the advent of plastic moulding saw much of the demand for traditionally-made doors and windows disappear.

 After war broke out in Kosovo, Mursel came to the UK in 1999.
 He initially worked as a carpenter in the construction industry, then for a number of flooring companies, before founding Woodcraft Flooring in 2005.
 The business is already the embodiment of a lifetime’s worth of expertise and experience, but Mursel continues to broaden his understanding of woodwork.
-Today, if he’s not managing an installation, you’ll usually find him in the workshop, experimenting with new techniques to striking finishes that enhance the natural beauty of wood – especially his favourite, Oak.
+Today, if he’s not managing an installation, you’ll usually find him in the workshop, experimenting with new finishes to enhance the natural beauty of wood – especially his favourite, Oak.

 Like his father, Granit has grown up seeing wood being hand crafted.
 At seven he was already picking up off-cuts and sweeping the floor, and as he grew older he inherited Mursel’s wealth of knowledge and experience.
 He was soon able to make tables and chairs from wood, then decorative and artistic objects, before discovering that he had a particular talent for wood restoration.
 Now in his twenties, he already has fifteen years’ industry experience and is also a part-qualified ACCA accountant.
 Today Granit handles some Woodcraft installation projects as well as the company accounts.
 He shares Mursel’s love of wood and is always looking to broaden his knowledge and understanding of techniques to both finish and preserve wood.